Environment Setup

 export IMG_BASE=${IMG}

-# if preferred, a remote build could be performed instead of cloning the repository
+# Alternatively, a remote build can be performed instead of cloning the repository

 git clone https://github.com/freeipa/freeipa-openshift-container.git